By popular request there follows the definitive guide to setting up a child theme to use with the Salutation theme.

 Go to Appearance > Themes and activate the Talyn theme.

-Go to Appearance > Menus and make sure the Main Menu option is set correctly in the Theme Locations metabox.
+Go to Appearance > Menus > Theme Locations and make sure the Main Menu option is set to the correct menu.

 From now on you can make any style additions or alterations to the relevant skin css file in Talyn, but remember that the